Computing Saddle Points in Stiff Problems via a Preconditioned High-index Saddle Dynamics Method: Numerical Experiments

 We next consider a one-dimensional lattice model consisting of $N$ coupled bistable units $\{(u_i,v_i)\}_{i=1}^N$, where $u_i,v_i\in\mathbb{R}$ denote the internal state variables associated with the $i$-th lattice site.
 The global state is $\mathbf{x}=[u_1, v_1, \dots, u_N, v_N]^\top \in \mathbb{R}^{n}$ with $n=2N$, and the energy is given by

-In the regime $K\gg \delta$, the Hessian spectrum separates into a cluster of large eigenvalues associated with the stiff internal modes $(u_i-v_i)$ and smaller eigenvalues associated with collective rearrangements.
-This scale separation makes the problem a natural test for preconditioning.
+When $K\gg\delta$, the Hessian spectrum separates into large eigenvalues from the stiff internal modes $(u_i-v_i)$ and smaller ones from collective modes, making this a natural preconditioning test.

-We compare standard HiSD with p-HiSD equipped with three representative preconditioners: block Jacobi \eqref{eq:block-jacobi-precond}, incomplete Cholesky \eqref{eq:mic_def}, and frozen spectral preconditioning based on \eqref{eq:spectral-precond}.
-The simulations use a chain of $N=50$ sites ($n=100$ variables) with stiffness parameters $K=10^4$ and $\delta=1$.
-We seek an index-$1$ saddle starting from a high-energy alternating state, $u_i = v_i = (-1)^i$, perturbed by Gaussian noise of standard deviation $0.1$.
+We compare standard HiSD with p-HiSD using block Jacobi \eqref{eq:block-jacobi-precond}, incomplete Cholesky \eqref{eq:mic_def}, and frozen spectral preconditioning based on \eqref{eq:spectral-precond}.
+We take $N=50$ ($n=100$), $K=10^4$, and $\delta=1$; the block Jacobi metric uses the $50$ local $2\times2$ pairs $(u_i,v_i)$.
+The index-$1$ search starts from $u_i=v_i=(-1)^i$ perturbed by Gaussian noise of standard deviation $0.1$.

-The stiffness parameter $K$ imposes a severe stability restriction on standard HiSD.
-In our tests, standard HiSD remains stable only at $\eta=5\times 10^{-5}$, while increasing the step size to $5\times 10^{-4}$ leads to immediate divergence.
-In contrast, all p-HiSD variants remain stable at $\eta=0.5$.
-Thus, the preconditioners successfully rescale the stiff portion of the spectrum and allow the saddle search to progress without being dominated by high-frequency oscillations.
+The stiffness parameter $K$ restricts the state step size of standard HiSD: we use $\eta=5\times 10^{-5}$, since increasing it to $5\times 10^{-4}$ leads to divergence in this test.
+In contrast, all p-HiSD variants use $\eta=0.5$ and remain stable, indicating that the preconditioners rescale the stiff part of the spectrum.

-Figure~\ref{fig:3} presents the convergence history.
-Under its restrictive step size, standard HiSD stagnates, with only negligible reduction of the gradient norm after 2000 iterations (only the first $300$ steps are shown).
-By contrast, all three preconditioned variants converge rapidly: block Jacobi in 65 iterations, incomplete Cholesky in 68 iterations, and frozen spectral in 149 iterations.
+Figure~\ref{fig:4} shows that standard HiSD stagnates under its restrictive step size, with final gradient norm $9.19$ after the $2000$-iteration budget.
+In contrast, incomplete Cholesky, block Jacobi, and frozen spectral p-HiSD converge in $67$, $70$, and $138$ iterations, respectively, all reaching residuals below $10^{-6}$.
 These results show that resolving the local stiffness is essential for efficient saddle search in this multiscale lattice model.

 The same example also illustrates the practical selection guideline from Table~\ref{tab:precond_selection}.
 Using $\eta=0.5$ throughout, we tested three problem sizes:

 For the smallest system, frozen spectral preconditioning remains affordable and effective.
 At intermediate scale, block Jacobi offers a better balance between setup and iteration cost.
 For the largest sparse problem, incomplete Cholesky becomes the most effective choice.
 Together, these results support the practical usefulness of the selection guideline.